haneeta/blog/blog-en/source/photos/index.md

 	}
 </style>

 > These were token on my own by mobile phones.
 Filters and colors were simply adjusted in some photos.
-If you have any suggestions, please leave a message.
+If you have any suggestions, please leave a message below.

 <div class="ImageGrid"></div>